-Once your foundation of sleep has been established, the next focus can be on your nutrition.
+Once your foundation of sleep has been established, the next focus stop on building wellness for yourself can be on your nutrition.
 How we fuel our bodies is just as important, if not more important, than how we move our bodies.
 Think about how your body and mind feel after eating with intention and attention versus eating mindlessly or not nutritionally dense foods.
 Start small and incorporate different veggies and fruits that allow for more variety in your diet.
 I love to cook to color- meaning I try and incorporate different vegetables in my meals to create a bright and colorful meal.
 Having variety helps your gut and lets you become more creative with your cooking, even if it is just trying one new item into a regularly made meal- baby steps make for lasting change.
 Also pay attention to the times you eat your meals: are they similar each day (creating a routine and learning to work with your hungry cues), are you eating close to your bedtime, and how many snacks are you incorporating throughout the day.
 These simple questions can give you an overview of where you are right now and help to set goals that you feel will work the best with your body and schedule.

 Finally, we can introduce exercise.
 I try to put nutrition and sleep as the main focuses before suggesting exercise.
 Without the first two, exercise cannot thrive as a main contender in this balance.
 Once again, our schedules can be very full so I would suggest looking at what you have going on during your days and weeks to see where you can incorporate movement.
 This can be going for small walks throughout the day (to break up time sitting at a desk) and it can also be finding time to dedicate going to the gym.
 There is no right or wrong way to add exercise and movement to your schedule- the most important thing is that you make it your own and that it works with the time you have.
 Allowing our bodies time to move and get our energy helps to clear our minds and release anxiety that might have built up in our system.
 A good starting point can also be to begin to notice when your body is holding more stress versus when it isn’t.
 This can help to determine when movement would be the most beneficial.